Edward Bernard Raczyński

-Count Edward Bernard Raczyński (December 19, 1891 – July 30, 1993) was a Polish diplomat, writer, politician, President of Poland-in-exile (between 1979 and 1986).
+Count Edward Bernard Raczyński (19 December 1891 – 30 July 1993) was a Polish diplomat, writer, politician, President of Poland-in-exile (between 1979 and 1986).

 He was the longest living (101), and oldest serving Polish President (from the age of 88 to 95).

 Biography

-Count Edward Bernard Maria Raczyński was born December 19, 1891, in Zakopane, to a Polish aristocratic family.
-His father was Count Edward Aleksander Raczyński of Nałęcz coat of arms, and his mother Róża née Countess Potocka.
+Count Edward Bernard Maria Raczyński was born on 19 December 1891 in Zakopane to a Polish aristocratic family, the younger son of Count Edward Aleksander Raczyński of Nałęcz coat of arms, and his wife, Countess Róża Potocka.
 The Raczyńskis were related to the Austro-Hungarian house of Habsburgs.
 The full name was "Raczyński z Małyszyna", as they were a branch of the noble family Nałęcz-Małyski from Greater Poland (the area of the town of Wieluń) and about 1540 took their name from the estate of Raczyn near Wieluń.
 However, the Raczyńskis remained relatively unknown until the 18th century, when four of them became Senators of Poland under different reigns.

 One of the Raczyńskis became a Knight of the Order of the White Eagle during the reign of King August the Strong, six of them were awarded the Virtuti Militari order during the time of Duchy of Warsaw and three received the same distinction during the November Uprising of 1831.

 The title of Count was awarded to different branches of the family by Prussian Kings Friedrich Wilhelm III (in 1824) and Wilhelm II (in 1905).
 One of their kin was a Knight of the highest Prussian Order of the Black Eagle.
+The Raczyńskis were a bookish family who had long been known for using their great wealth to serve patrons of the arts.
+Following his family's traditions, Raczyński was a well known bibliophile who was well read on a number of subjects.

 Raczyński spent most of his childhood in Kraków, in the family palace Pod Baranami and in the family palace in Rogalin in Greater Poland.
 He studied law in Leipzig, Kraków, and London (the London School of Economics) and was awarded with a doctorate of the Jagiellonian University in Kraków in 1915.
 In November 1918, Raczynski joined the army of the resuscitated Poland, from which he was called to the diplomatic service in May 1919.
 Until 1925, he worked in Polish embassies and missions in Bern, Copenhagen and London.
 Back in Warsaw, he became the head of the department of international agreements.
 In 1932, Raczyński was appointed Polish ambassador to the League of Nations and in 1934 he became the ambassador of the Republic of Poland in the United Kingdom.
-On behalf of Poland, he signed the Polish-British alliance (August 25, 1939) which ultimately led the United Kingdom to declare war on Nazi Germany after the country's invasion.